ddossot/mule-in-action/chapter11/publication-managed/readme.txt

 Mule Managed Publication Application Demo
 -----------------------------------------

+You must first build this project with: mvn clean install

 Start this example with the script that is relevant for your OS.

 Test the ping service with: curl http://localhost:8080/ping